AviatrixSystems/Docs/Support/support_center_egress_firewall.rst

 Should I use Black lists or White lists for Egress FQDN Control?
 ----------------------------------------------------------------------------

 White lists should specifically be used for access to applications or access to servers.
-If you are browsing the WEB/internet, then you should be using black lists since a lot of webpages refer or load content from other websites, or use Discovery feature to discover the websites you are surfing and use that to configure your white lists https://docs.aviatrix.com/HowTos/fqdn_discovery.html
+If you are browsing the WEB/internet, then you should be using black lists since a lot of webpages refer or load content from other websites, or use the Discovery feature to discover the websites you are surfing and use that to configure your white lists https://docs.aviatrix.com/HowTos/fqdn_discovery.html

 Which policies are executed first - egress or firewall?